Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 :ref:`Temperature Bricklet 2.0 <temperature_v2_bricklet>` (monitors
 temperature in the server rack) and a
 :ref:`PTC Bricklet 2.0 <ptc_v2_bricklet>` with attachable Pt100 temperature sensor
 probe (monitors temperature in a server).
+Place for up to eight PTC Bricklets with up to eight temperature sensors is provided.

 The kits enclosure can be mounted directly in a 19" server rack and can be extended by other Tinkerforge